Mead Road, Gloucester, Gloucestershire, GL4 5YS

 Learning about history topics in primary school can be great fun.
 Children are inspired to research events, they love thinking about people of the past, and especially enjoy all the bits that are gory, nasty or just plain mad (that’s why Horrible Histories is so popular)!
-It is also fantastic for using so many English, ICT, Art and collaborative skills that we just cannot ignore the wonderful advantages of learning about the past.
+It is also fantastic for using so many English, Computing, Art and collaborative skills that we just cannot ignore the wonderful advantages of learning about the past.

 History in the National Curriculum can be summed up in just a few statements: ordering events in time; finding differences and similarities; writing and talking about the past; using different sources for information; asking and answering questions.
 All classes in each year group will do all of these at some point and aim to link ‘then’ with ‘now’.

 The early learning goals at EYFS are very much focused on the memories of the child.
 It may be that they are asked to remember a special event or routine or custom for their family.
 They may talk about differences between different family members or different generations.

 At Key Stage 1, children may be asked to learn about specific people or events that are both within and beyond living history.
 Teachers are more free to choose who or what they would like to teach about so there is a lot more variation between individual schools.
 Popular choices often include people like Neil Armstrong or Tim Peake, Grace Darling, or Florence Nightingale.
 Events such as the Great Fire of London, the first aeroplane flight, or themes such as castles or toys lend themselves very well to learning about the past.
 There will often be a very strong link to a local event or person.